gauravbkhairnar/Tsunami-Inundation-Modeling-and-Mapping/Building Level Evacuation Routes and Analysis/index.md

 “No Buildings in the Flood Zone”</li>
 <li><strong>All Shelters Within Flood Zone:</strong> If all evacuation shelters fall within the flooding/inundation area, the process terminates and the following message is shown:
 “All evacuation shelters are in the flood zone”.</li>
-<li><strong>If no OpenStreetMap (OSM) pedestrian road network is found in the vicinity of the buildings, the process stops and a warning message is displayed:
+<li><strong>If no OpenStreetMap (OSM) pedestrian road network is found in the vicinity of the buildings</strong> the process stops and a warning message is displayed:
 “Road Network Not Found”.</li>
 </ul>